How can I get foreign currency for a trip I am taking abroad?

 - Free Mobile Banking

-There are a few things you should do before you leave the U.S. to ensure that your ATM card will work in a foreign country.
+There are a few things you should do before you leave the U.S. to ensure that your debit card will work in a foreign country.

 Personal safety is important no matter where you are.
 When traveling overseas, use common sense and take precautions to reduce your risks.
 A few steps you can take include: